velexi-research/TestTools.jl/README.md

 $ jltest test/tests.jl
 ```

-Run unit tests contained in a directory.
+Run all unit tests contained in a directory.

 ```shell
 $ jltest test/